andrei-sandor/andrei-sandor/README.md

  2. Built the backend by using Python, Machine Learning, FastApi, MS Azure and StreamLit.
  3. Built the frontend by using NextJS (JS and CSS).
 Used Google Geolocalisation API and Directions API.

- Link to the Github repo: (https://github.com/joshua-rdrgz/transporthacks)
+ Link to the original Github repo: https://github.com/joshua-rdrgz/transporthacks Link to my forked repo: https://github.com/andrei-sandor/transporthacks

 ### Chat Moji